How Long Do Cookies Last?

 |Homemade Cookies (Hard) last for||2-3 Weeks||4-5 Months|

 Of course, all foods last for a shorter period of time if they are not stored properly.
-But remember, cookies, like a lot of other baked goods, usually have a sell by date or a best before date and not a use by date.
+Remember that cookies, like a lot of other sweets, usually have a best by date and not an expiration date.
 Because of this distinction, you may safely use them to satisfy your sweet tooth even after the best before date has lapsed.

 Here at Eat By Date we believe in using your own fresh ingredients to make homemade cookies whenever possible, because nothing beats warm from the oven.
 But sometimes, you'd like to cheer someone up who lives across the country.
 There are lots of options for sending gifts of food, but we like ones that offer a bit of customization so that your recipient knows you care.
 Cookies by Design is a place where you can create a special bouquet that will delight the eyes and sweet tooth of any recipient.